vinodya/MySQLOperations/README.md

 Hi all,
-Insert, Delete, Update, View Operations used to insert, delete, update and view data in mysql.
+This is about Insert, Delete, Update, View Operations used to insert, delete, update and view data in mysql.